 Final Cut Pro continuously saves all the work in your projects and events, so you never have to worry about losing unsaved changes.

-Choose from a rich array of visual effects, easy-to-use transitions and animated templates for titling.
-See real‑time previews and use built-in controls to customise elements as you work.
+Choose from a rich array of visual effects, easy-to-use transitions, and animated templates for titling.
+See real‑time previews and use built-in controls to customize elements as you work.

 Royalty-free themed animations

 Final Cut Pro ships with a large number of animated titles, transitions, and effects sequences, all created by leading motion graphics designers and a top Hollywood effects house.
 Preview content in the Themes Browser, then drag and drop to add elements to your project.
 Simplified controls for each animation let you make adjustments that produce consistently good results, and you can open any item in Motion for greater customization.

 In addition to using the high-quality, one-step chroma key in Final Cut Pro X, you can now access advanced keying controls for color sampling, edge adjustment, and light wrap.
 Tackle complex keying challenges without exporting to a motion graphics application.
 And play back results instantly and in context to make critical editing decisions.